The Path from Matter to Consciousness

 The Practical Application of the Abhidhamma-System

-The key therein lies in the fact, that having a language to describe the various processes experienced both in meditation, as well as with general mindfulness practice, will facilitate the possibility of repeating successful experiments, in meditation and otherwise.
+The key therein lies in the fact, that having a language to describe the various processes experienced both in meditation, as well as with general mindfulness practice, will facilitate the possibility of repeating successful experiments, both in meditation and other aspects of life.

 In here I give only one example of how the usage of this system may look like when applied to the practice of meditation.
 More examples can be found on this website and in my book, which can also be found on this website as a free-download.